In this post, I’m going to go over the question: can rats eat kale?

 Rats can consume this vegetable both cooked and raw but I prefer feeding it to them raw.
 However, there’s one thing that you have to take into account when feeding this plant raw and that is pesticides.
 Unfortunately, kale is one of the most pesticide-contaminated plants in the world.
 As a result, you have to make sure that you properly wash the plant before you give it to your rat.

-The best way to remove pesticides is by soaking it in a mixture of baking soda and water.
+The best way to remove pesticides from produce is by soaking the vegetable in a mixture of baking soda and water.
 However, if you do not have baking soda you can also wash it under the sink.
-Just make sure to wash it for at least a minute or more.
+Just make sure to wash it for at least a minute or so.

 You should never sautee kale if you’re going to feed it to your rat because the oil used in the sauteing process is not good for them.